hunainwaris/POS/.github/ISSUE_TEMPLATE.md

 ### Installation information

-- OSPOS version is:
+- Tecnotronix version is:
-- OSPOS git commit hash is:
+- Tecnotronix git commit hash is:
 - PHP version is:
 - MySQL or MariaDB version is:
 - OS and version is: